IELTS is not required for any of the Chinese Government Scholarships.

 Below is the sample of the English Proficiency Certificate used for Chinese Scholarship Council:

 Download: English Proficiency Certificate

-Your might be interested in learning about Ethical way to write about your Research, see this:
+You might be interested in learning about Ethical way to write about your research, see this:

 Ethical Way of Writing a Paper including Research Material